lichess-bot-devs/lichess-bot/README.md

-# lichess-uci-bot
+# lichess-bot
 A bridge between [Lichess API](https://lichess.org/api#tag/Chess-Bot) and UCI bots.

 ## How to Install
-- Download the repo into lichess-uci-bot directory
+- Download the repo into lichess-bot directory
 - Run `pip install -r requirements.txt`
 - Create your config file wih `cp config.yml.default config.yml`
 - Edit the variants: `supported_variants` and time controls: `supported_tc` from the config.yml as necessary